kissflow/lcnc-sdk-js/docs/src/content/docs/form/Table/Row/updateField.md

 ### Returns

-Returns the new value of the field, data type of value depends upon field.
+Returns the new value of the column, data type of value depends upon its field type.